Jewish Theological Seminary of America: Schechter era (1902–1915)

 In 1913, Schechter directed the creation of the United Synagogue of America, as a formal group for member synagogues who subscribed to his philosophy.
-(The name was changed in 1991 to the United Synagogue of Conservative Judaism.)
-The group was strongly aligned with JTS from its creation to the present day.
+The group has been strongly aligned with JTS from its inception to the present day.

-Along with Schechter and Bernard Drachman, professors at the seminary at the time included: Louis Ginzberg, professor of Talmud; Alexander Marx, professor of history and rabbinical literature and librarian; Israel Friedländer, professor of Bible; Joseph Mayor Asher, professor of homiletics; and Joshua A. Joffe, instructor in Talmud.
+Along with Schechter and Bernard Drachman, professors at the seminary at the time included: Louis Ginzberg, professor of Talmud; Alexander Marx, professor of history and rabbinic literature and librarian; Israel Friedländer, professor of Bible; Joseph Mayor Asher, professor of homiletics; and Joshua A. Joffe, instructor in Talmud.
 In 1905, Israel Davidson joined the faculty, teaching Hebrew and Rabbinics.
 According to David Ellenson and Lee Bycel, "each of these men was a distinguished scholar, and the academic reputation of the Seminary soared with the addition of these men to the faculty. ...
 Schechter was determined to carve out the highest academic reputation for the Seminary."

 The rabbinical school had very high academic standards.
-The curriculum focused especially on Talmud, legal codes, and classical rabbinic literature, but aside from a little time for a Homiletics class, very little time was spent on practical training for serving in a rabbinical position.
+The curriculum focused mainly on Talmud, legal codes, and classical rabbinic literature, but aside from a little time for a homiletics class, very little time was spent on practical training for serving in a rabbinical position.

-As of 1904 there were 37 students in the theological department, and 120 students took a set of courses designed for teachers (which later evolved into the Teachers Institute).
+As of 1904, there were 37 students in the theological department, and 120 students took a set of courses designed for teachers.
+This set of courses later evolved into the Teachers Institute.

-Mordechai Kaplan also joined the faculty during this period and became professor of homiletics (upon Joseph Mayor Asher's death) and also the first principal of a new school within JTS known as The Teachers Institute (TI), which opened in 1909.
-A majority of TI students were women, both because teaching was seen as a women's profession and because the Teachers Institute was one of the only institutions where women could obtain an advanced education in Jewish studies.
+Mordechai Kaplan joined the faculty during this period, becoming professor of homiletics following Joseph Mayor Asher's death.
+Kaplan became the first principal of the Teachers Institute (TI), which opened in 1909.
+A majority of TI students were women, partly because teaching was perceived as a women's profession and partly because the Teachers Institute was one of the few institutions where women could pursue advanced education in Jewish studies.
 The Teachers Institute offered both undergraduate and graduate degrees.
 The undergraduate division is now the Albert A. List College of Jewish Studies, and the graduate division is the William Davidson Graduate School of Jewish Education.